iamsuganthi/testing_with_jest_enzyme/README.md

 If you have any feature requests, please create an issue in this repository.

-If you have any comments on the patterns/anti-patterns listed here, feel free to leave a comment.
-Let's chat about it 😊
+If you have any comments on the patterns/anti-patterns listed here, let's discuss in comments 😊